Terms & Conditions

 All working papers prepared by us (in any form whatsoever, including physical and electronic) remain our property.
 We will retain these papers in accordance with our normal record keeping practices in accordance with our professional and legal obligations.

-13. Limitation of liability
+12. Limitation of liability

-a) indirect, special, or consequential losses or damages suffered by you or any third party of any kind; or
+b) indirect, special, or consequential losses or damages suffered by you or any third party of any kind; or

-b) any liability arising due to the acts or omissions of any other person or circumstances outside our reasonable control, or your breach of these Terms or any other terms contained in documents referred to in clause 3 of these Terms.
+iv. your breach of these Terms or any other terms contained in documents referred to in clause 3 of these Terms.

-14. Limitation of Third-Party Rights
+13. Limitation of Third-Party Rights

 Our advice and information is for your sole use, and we accept no responsibility to any third party not identified in our Engagement Letter, unless we have expressly agreed in writing that a specified third party may rely on our Services.

-15. Termination
+14. Termination

-c) a conflict of interest has arisen;
+a) a conflict of interest has arisen;

 in which case we may terminate this Agreement immediately.

 Termination by either party to this Agreement will not affect any accrued rights.
+Any termination. notice sent to you will be deemed to be received by you 24 aftr the notice is sent via email.

-16. Communication
+15. Communication

 You must promptly advise of any changes to your contact details.